-Speed zones encourage safe driving, but they can be difficult and expensive to enforce on a large scale.
-In areas where speeding carries heightened risk, physical features can be used to impose speed reduction.
-Speed humps and speed bumps are widely used because of their ease of installation and low cost.
+To counter the problem of speeding, municipalities can choose from a number of traffic calming tools to encourage safe driving.
+Speed limits, speed bumps, speed humps, roundabouts, and signs are among the strategies used to slow drivers down and increase driver awareness.
+Although speed zones also encourage safe driving, they can be difficult and expensive to enforce on a larger scale.
+In areas where speeding carries heightened risk, vertical deflections will impose speed reduction.
+Speed humps and speed bumps are examples of these vertical deflections, and are widely used because of their ease of installation and low cost.

 There is potential for speed humps to damage the undercarriage of vehicles, particularly if the vehicles are lowered.
 There are several methods that urban planners can use to mitigate any potential damage:

 Speed humps should be placed on level roads as a change in incline can make the hump functionally higher.
 Other considerations should include placement relative to intersections, driveways, manholes, streetlights, and curbs.

 Rubber and plastic speed humps cause less damage to vehicles.
 Rubber will compress under impact, and plastic will sustain damage before there is any damage to the car.
 Concrete and metal speed humps are more likely to cause damage because of their lack of flexibility.

 Drivers who are unable to see or anticipate speed humps can be at risk if they speed over the humps.
 Signage, paint, and reflective strips can all be used to increase speed hump visibility.

 Speed humps can be hidden under snow, surprising drivers and interrupting snow removal operations.
 Signage at the roadside of speed humps help decrease the inconveniences caused by snowy weather conditions.